Student definition (applies to regular full-time and part-time students)

 Ungraded students (special unit/class or non-special)

-Ungraded students are students attending a primary, secondary or combined primary/secondary school but who are unable to be allocated to a particular year level.
-The students should be identified as primary or secondary students for grant purposes.
+Ungraded students are students attending a primary, secondary or combined primary/secondary school who are unable to be allocated to a particular year level.
+However, you should identify the students as either primary or secondary students for grant purposes.

-Ungraded secondary students will need to be further classified as being either under 15 years of age (that is, equivalent to Year 7 to Year 10) or 15 years of age or older (that is, equivalent to Year 11 and Year 12) as at 1 January 2023 to meet the requirements under the Textbook and Resource Allowance scheme.
-Payments under the scheme are made at one rate for Year 7 to Year 10 students and at a different rate for Year 11 and Year 12 students.
+To meet the requirements under the Textbook and Resource Allowance scheme, ungraded secondary students will need to be further classified as being either under 15 years old (equivalent to Years 7 to 10) or 15+ years old (equivalent to Years 11 and 12) as at 1 January 2024.
+Payments under the scheme are made at one rate for Year 7-10 students and at a different rate for Year 11 and Year 12 students.

 Ungraded students may include students with disability.
 These students may be in special classes or units in regular schools and will have been formally assessed as having a disability, and may or may not be integrated into a regular class for certain curricula activities, for example, mathematics or physical education.